-New Year's photography tips and tricks!
+New Year's photography tips and tricks

 Photographing and taking slo-mo or macro lens videos of things like sparklers can be incredibly cool and striking, especially if you have a great quality camera like those in the iPhone 7 and iPhone 7 Plus.

-Another thing you can do is head down to your local paintball shop and pick up some Enola Gaye wirepull smokebombs.
-While these things are typically used for paintball, they photograph beautifully, and shooting the smoke in slo-mo really makes for some incredibly unique, vibrant, and most importantly NOT BORING New Year's photography.
+Another thing you can do is head down to your local paintball shop and pick up some rainbow colored smoke effects.
+They photograph beautifully and shooting the smoke in slo-mo really makes for some incredibly unique, vibrant, and most importantly, NOT BORING New Year's photography.

 In the same vein, try playing around and photographing with glitter and sparkles to give yourself some extra glitz for the evening.